shiido/file-explorer/file-explorer-backend/README.md

 $ npm run start
 ```

-The server will start here: http://localhost:3011
+The app server will start here: http://localhost:3011

+The websocket server will start on port **8081**

 # Test